 In the Long Island University neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 36.7% of residents here.
 This is a higher proportion of walking commuters than we found in 99.4% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Long Island University neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Long Island University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 70.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Long Island University neighborhood has more Greek and Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.5% of this neighborhood's residents have Greek ancestry and 2.5% have Cuban ancestry.